Lukasz13866417/Game3D_OpenGL/README.md

 - All terrain patterns extend the **```TerrainStructure```** class - an API for arranging tiles and placing addons on a grid.
 - Terrain structures form a "tree" - each structure can incorporate child structures with their own addons and tiles.
 - The ```Tile``` class can be extended for extra capabilities.
-- **lazy loading**:  Instead of instantly generating tiles&addons based on provided structures, the information is turned into commands.
+- **lazy loading**:  Instead of instantly generating tiles & addons based on provided structures, the information is turned into commands.
 At any time, the user can tell the terrain to "interpret" a given number of commands.
 The commands generated for a structure can be reused.
 This approach resulted in better performance than running the terrain generation on a separate thread and synchronizing.

 ### Terrain
 A grid is built on top of the terrain to allow precise placement of addons (spikes, potions etc).
 Lots of data structures needed to allow randomization & more advanced queries.